fernandoPalluzzi/SEMgraph/README.md

 devtools::install_github("fernandoPalluzzi/SEMdata")
 ```

+## Getting help

+See our website [**HERE**](https://fernandopalluzzi.github.io/SEMgraph/) for help and examples.

 ## Coming soon

-Next versions of SEMgraph will include new functionalities for *de novo* (data-driven) model building.
-A draft version of this functionality is implemented in the unstable release 1.0-beta2 "Parallel Universes".
+Next versions of SEMgraph will include new functionalities for *de novo* (data-driven) causal model learning and new inference methods.

 ## References